logo academy

 There are several cybersquatting techniques: the first is typosquatting, i.e. registering an Internet domain by replacing or reversing the order of a name’s letters.
 Typos on the Internet, in fact, are frequent and could be exploited to perpetrate online scams (more on this in the article on Social Engineering).

-For example, registering the name wiikpedia.com would be typosquatting, because it is intentionally similar to wikipedia and generated by the inversion of the letters i and k.
+For example, registering the name wiikpedia.com would be typosquatting because it is intentionally similar to Wikipedia and generated by inverting the letters i and k.

-Name hijacking, on the other hand, occurs when a fraudulent actor takes control of the management of a domain and changes its registration to their own name.
-This is why it is essential to choose registrars with stringent security regulations and to comply with them.
+Name hijacking, on the other hand, occurs when a fraudulent actor takes control of a domain’s management and changes its registration to their own name.
+This is why it is essential to choose and comply with registrars with stringent security regulations.

 The practice of Reverse Domain Name Hijacking or RDNH is even more devious: it is a kind of identity theft aimed at pretending to be the real owners of a trade mark and attempting to ‘claim’ a domain as their own in bad faith.

-How to protect yourself against these cybersquatting attempts?
-Some companies buy up all possible typos of their domains to prevent malicious attackers from doing so, however, the variables can be very numerous and require a substantial investment, as well as new typos returning to the market in an unpredictable manner.
-This is also a possibility to be taken into account by companies’ cybersecurity systems, which can also implement machine learning to anticipate typosquatting or name hijacking attempts.
+How can you protect yourself against these cybersquatting attempts?
+Some companies buy up all possible typos of their domains to prevent malicious attackers from doing so, however, the variables can be very numerous and require a substantial investment, as well as new typos unpredictably returning to the market.
+This is also a possibility that can be taken into account by companies’ cybersecurity systems, which can also implement machine learning to anticipate typosquatting or name hijacking attempts.

 Let’s summarise.
 Before choosing an Internet domain, it is good to check these aspects:

-• That the names you are interested in are available for SLDs and TLDs;
+• The names you are interested in are available for SLDs and TLDs;

 • To be able to face a very competitive and high-risk market if you do it for speculation;